 If a group ordered flowers, you could order a large floral arrangement.
-You can sign as a group such as “The Staff in Purchasing” or “Smith Family” write a contact name and address, so the family will know who to thank.
+You can sign as a group, such as “The Staff in Purchasing” or “Smith Family,” and write a contact name and address, so the family will know who to thank.

 Can I send flowers to the memorial that can also be enjoyed at the viewing and church service?

-If you’re buying flowers for a funeral it’s best to send flowers in a container with water or floral foam for multiple-day services to keep the flowers fresh for the longest possible time.
+If you’re buying flowers for a funeral, it’s best to send flowers in a container with water or floral foam for multiple-day services to keep them fresh for the longest time possible.

 What can I do to make my flower arrangement unique from the rest?

-To make your funeral flower unique, ask the florist to arrange something that fits the personality of the deceased.
+To make your funeral flower unique, ask the florist to arrange something that fits the deceased’s personality.
 You can add their favorite color or flower to the arrangement.